jcomo/snake/README.md

 What Rake really lacks when using it with a Python project is the ability to hook into Python code within the project.
 Usually the pattern is to create a python script and then expose it with a Rake task, which is a lot of overhead for a tool whose goal is to reduce overhead.
 Snake is meant to be a comparable tool to Rake with familiar syntax and concepts that allows Python developers to write automation tasks in the same language of their project.

-Snake aims to maintain a similar goal to Rake, which is to reduce the overhead to add automation to a project.
-It does this by providing terse, straightforward syntax in a flexible, yet simple tool.
+Snake maintains a similar goal of Rake, which is to reduce the overhead to add automation to a project.
+It does this by providing terse, straightforward syntax in a flexible, yet simple DSL.

 ## Installation